box/developer.box.com/guides/box-sign/index.md

 ## Enablement

 The following account types support requests through the Box Sign API:
-Business, Business Plus, Enterprise, Enterprise Suites, and Enterprise Plus.
+Business, Business Plus, Enterprise, Enterprise Suites, Enterprise Plus, and Enterprise Advanced.
 To locate your account type, navigate to **Account Settings** and scroll down to the **Account Details** section of the **Account** tab.
 For Admin details on restricting access, please see our [support article][restrict].